-§ 656.18 Optional special recruitment and documentation procedures for college and university teachers.
+§ 656.18 Optional PERM Special Handling recruitment and documentation procedures for college and university teachers.

-(a) Filing requirements.
+(a) PERM Special Handling Filing Requirements.
 Applications for certification of employment of college and university teachers must be filed by submitting a completed Application for Permanent Employment Certification form to the appropriate ETA application processing center.

 (1) A statement, signed by an official who has actual hiring authority from the employer outlining in detail the complete recruitment procedures undertaken; and which must set forth: